rszyma/vscode-kanata/README.md

 A VS Code extension that adds language support for [kanata](https://github.com/jtroo/kanata) configuration files.

+This extension aims to stay up-to-date with latest kanata git.
+Whenever something changes in `parser` folder in kanata repository, at the end of the day, Github Actions will automatically build a new version this extension with updated parser.

 ## Features

 Kanata config files are detected by `.kbd` file extension.